-- The MMU recommends that PJM enhance the transparency and queue management process for merchant transmission investment.
+- The MMU recommends, to increase the role of competition, that the exemption of supplemental projects from the Order No. 1000 competitive process be terminated and that the basis for all such exemptions be reviewed.
+(Priority: Medium.
+First reported 2017.
+Status: Not adopted.) - The MMU recommends, to increase the role of competition, that the exemption of end of life projects from the Order No. 1000 competitive process be terminated and that end of life transmission projects should be subject to a transparent, robust and clearly defined mechanism to permit competition to build such projects.
+(Priority: Medium.
+New recommendation.
+Status: Not adopted.) - The MMU recommends that PJM enhance the transparency and queue management process for nonincumbent transmission investment.
 Issues related to data access and complete explanations of cost impacts should be addressed.
-The goal should be to remove barriers to competition from merchant transmission.
+The goal should be to remove barriers to competition from nonincumbent transmission providers.
 (Priority: Medium.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that PJM continue to incorporate the principle that the goal of transmission planning should be the incorporation of transmission investment decisions into market driven processes as much as possible.
 (Priority: Low.
 First reported 2001.
 Status: Not adopted.) - The MMU recommends the creation of a mechanism to permit a direct comparison, or competition, between transmission and generation alternatives, including which alternative is less costly and who bears the risks associated with each alternative.
 (Priority: Low.
 First reported 2013.
-Status: Not adopted.)

-- The MMU recommends that PJM establish fair terms of access to rights of way and property, such as at substations, in order to remove any barriers to entry and permit competition between incumbent transmission providers and merchant transmission providers in the RTEP.
+Status: Not adopted.) - The MMU recommends that PJM establish fair terms of access to rights of way and property, such as at substations, in order to remove any barriers to entry and permit competition between incumbent transmission providers and nonincumbent transmission providers in the RTEP.
 (Priority: Medium.
 First reported 2014.
 Status: Not adopted.) - The MMU recommends that rules be implemented to permit competition to provide financing for transmission projects.
 This competition could reduce the cost of capital for transmission projects and significantly reduce total costs to customers.
 (Priority: Low.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that rules be implemented to require that project cost caps on new transmission projects be part of the evaluation of competing projects.
+Status: Not adopted.)

+• The MMU recommends that rules be implemented to require that project cost caps on new transmission projects be part of the evaluation of competing projects.
 (Priority: Medium.
 First reported 2015.
 Status: Not adopted.)